chainflip-io/chainflip-backend/README.md

 sh -c "$(curl -sSfL https://release.solana.com/v1.18.8/install)"
 ```

+> 💡 **_NOTE:_** Compiling for the very first time may take a while as it will download all the dependencies.
+You might hit some memory limitations and to overcome this, you can setup a swap file (20GB) on your system.

 ### Code style

 The best way to ensure that your code is easy to merge, is to copy the project's pre-commit hook into your local `.git/`